1 Timothy 5

 and devoting herself to every good work

-But refuse to enroll
+But refuse to enroll younger widows.

-draw them away from Christ
+For when their passions draw them away from Christ,

-they will want to marry
+they will want to marry,

 and thus will incur judgment